openmobilityfoundation/mobility-data-specification/modes/delivery.md

 ### State Machine Diagram

-The *Delivery Diagram* shows how the `vehicle_state` and `event_type` relate to each other and how taxi vehicles can transition between states.
+The *Delivery Diagram* shows how the `vehicle_state` and `event_type` relate to each other and how delivery vehicles can transition between states.
 See this [text-editable EPS](https://drive.google.com/file/d/1WusVpFK1Vm7HSJgNcA_10T74TEzuCpTB/view?usp=sharing) for the source file.

 #### Delivery State Notes